-It's taking longer for Google Assistant speakers to really take off in the way that Alexa-powered audio has, but with the Google Home Max, it's clear that Google is serious about making sure you can match Assistant's smarts with high-end sound.
+It's fair to say it's taken longer for Google Assistant speakers to really take off in the way that Alexa-powered audio has, but with the Google Home Max, Google is clearly serious about making sure you can match Assistant's smarts with high-end sound.

 The Google Home Max is much more expensive than other best smart speakers, but you're getting a lot more speaker for your money compared to any of the Echo line-up.
 That's something to bear in mind as Amazon Prime Day rolls around.